DKLost/EmacsOn/README.md

 # EmacsOnWin

-Make CapsLock a Ctrl (You can use shift+CaspLock to toggle CapsLock mod)
+Make CapsLock a Ctrl (You can use shift+CaspLock to toggle CapsLock mode)

 Allows you to use emacs-like key bindings on Windows environment.